Peru • UNESCO World Heritage Site

 Archaeological Research (1911-present)

-Ongoing archaeological research and scientific investigation has systematically revealed the citadel's sophisticated astronomical alignments, advanced agricultural innovations, intricate water management systems, and crucial role as both a royal estate and sacred ceremonial centre within the vast Inca empire's network of settlements.
+Ongoing archaeological research and scientific investigation has systematically revealed the citadel's astronomical alignments, agricultural innovations, intricate water management systems, and crucial role as both a royal estate and sacred ceremonial center within the vast Inca empire's network of settlements.

 UNESCO Recognition (1983-present)

-Designated as both a cultural and natural UNESCO World Heritage Site in recognition of its extraordinary archaeological importance showcasing Inca civilisation alongside exceptional biodiversity within the pristine cloud forest ecosystem, creating one of the world's few mixed heritage properties that celebrate both human achievement and natural splendour.
+Designated as both a cultural and natural UNESCO World Heritage Site in recognition of its archaeological importance demonstrating Inca civilization alongside biodiversity within the pristine cloud forest ecosystem, creating one of the world's few mixed heritage properties that celebrate both human achievement and natural splendor.

-Balancing preservation of archaeological integrity with protection of cloud forest biodiversity while managing sustainable tourism for over one million annual visitors.
+Balancing preservation of archaeological integrity with protection of cloud forest biodiversity while managing sustainable tourism for over 1.5 million annual visitors.

-- Tourism pressure from over one million annual visitors requiring strict daily limits and comprehensive infrastructure management
+- Tourism pressure from over 1.5 million annual visitors requiring strict daily limits and comprehensive infrastructure management

 - Climate change impacts affecting fragile cloud forest ecosystems and historic agricultural terraces stability